-In this project your group will implement a distance-vector algorithm and a link-state algorithm in the context of a simple routing simulator.
+In this project your group will implement a distance-vector algorithm in the context of a simple routing simulator.
 Your implementations can mirror the algorithms described in the book, and will consist of only a small number of lines of code.
 It is important that you understand what is going on before you start, however.
-While it will be tempting for you and your partner to each separately implement an algorithm, we believe it will be far easier if you collaborate on an algorithm.